garrett-sutton/garrett-sutton.github.io/_posts/2024-1-9-loveland.md

 other big resorts.
 You can tell skiing is the priority there!

 ## The day
+If you'd like a visual of our path for the day, I'd encourage reading along with the [Loveland map].

 Even on a very windy - and consequently cold - day when the high elevation lifts were put on perpetual hold, we had a blast.
 It was Sunday, so we went to church in Silverthorne before